The Danger of Youth Sports

 As a parent of a young athlete, you know first-hand the dangers of recreational sports, whether it’s an injury, bullying from other kids or bad behavior by fellow parents and coaches.

 The Centers for Disease Control and Prevention (CDC) reports that nearly 4 million medical visits are tied to youth sports injuries annually.
 Coupled with a reported 20 million annual school absences related to those injuries and a growing list of personal injury claims, youth sports has seen a major drop in participation.

 However, the CDC says that 50% of youth sports injuries are preventable through education and awareness.

 CoachSafely: PROTECTING YOUR YOUNG ATHLETE

 CoachSafely is a safety policy and education solution created in 2015 to identify and rectify gaps in youth sports programming through comprehensive education that empowers parents and coaches to make the best decisions for their young athlete.

-The Coach Safely Act is a law requiring all government or sub-government agencies in Alabama related to youth sports to train their coaches, ensuring that signs of injury are acknowledged and handled swiftly.
+The Coach Safely Act is a law requiring all government or sub-government agencies in Alabama related to youth sports to train their coaches in injury recognition and prevention, ensuring that signs of injury are acknowledged and handled swiftly.

 Partnerships with Community-Based Organizations

-All members of the Alabama Recreation and Parks Association (ARPA) are encouraged to register and maintain reports on all coaches of athletes ages 14 and younger.
+All members of the Alabama Recreation and Parks Association (ARPA) are encouraged to register and maintain reports on all coaches of athletes aged 14 and younger.

 For underserved communities, grant programs to fund CoachSafely certifications are available.
 Please contact [email protected] for more information about our grant program application.